MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-voicemail-policies.md

 > ```PowerShell
 >
-> Get-CsOnlineVoicemailPolicy -Identity PolicyName).PrimarySystemPromptLanguage or
+> (Get-CsOnlineVoicemailPolicy -Identity PolicyName).PrimarySystemPromptLanguage or
-> Get-CsOnlineVoicemailPolicy -Identify PolicyName).SecondarySystemPromptLanguage
+> (Get-CsOnlineVoicemailPolicy -Identity PolicyName).SecondarySystemPromptLanguage
 >
-> *Replace **PolicyName** with the name of the policy.
+> Replace **PolicyName** with the name of the policy.

 > [!IMPORTANT]